Skip to content

 Dog-friendly Pubs & Eateries in the Cotswolds

 For those who love their gourmet food and wine, the Cotswolds countryside offers a myriad of dining options from gastropubs to fine dining.
-The area is teeming with award-winning chefs, Michelin star restaurants and quintessentially English country pubs.
+The area is teeming with award-winning chefs, Michelin star restaurants and English country pubs.

 Four-legged friends are also welcome in cafes, where they are likely to be offered a treat or two.
 Treats may also be offered in the pubs, as well as doggy biscuits, their own gourmet food, doggy beer and maybe even a map of local walks too!